K0nradG/self-balancing-robot/scripts/python/doc/README.md

 - run `receive_serial_data.py` script,
 - press button on Dongle to start receiving through the script,
 - once the sending is finished, data will be logged to `data/minicom.txt` file (can be changed in the script).

+## Parsing to valid .mat file

+MATLAB scripts created to **identify object model** based on the data gathered from Dongle accept only a **specific** data format.
+After receiving the serial data (e.g. running `receive_serial_data.py`) run `parse_to_mat.py`.
+The script will take the received data and parse them to the format accepted by the `.m` scripts.
+After that, MATLAB scripts can be run to perform identification and/or regulators tuning.

 ## Model Identification